Bernardo-MG/docs-maven-skin/src/site/markdown/custom_style_scripts.md

 The page style is minified and stored into the file located at /css/style.min.css.
 This file should not be overriden.

-To add additional styles first create a new file in the site resources folder, for example /src/site/resources/css/custom.css.
-Then add the following to the site.xml file:
+To add additional styles first create a new file in the site resources folder, in this example /src/site/resources/css/custom.css, then add the following to the site.xml file:

 ```xml
 <custom>